patheros/PathSetManuals/modules/Ring.md

 4. **Ratchet** - Causes several notes to be played in quick succession.
 The module selects notes from the same column.
 The number of notes played can be configured from Ratchet Speed option the contextual menu.
 5. **Borrow** - Plays the note from the other sequence instead.
 6. **Swap** - Swaps the notes from the two adjacent sequences.
-7. **Jump** - Moves the play-head over to the other sequence.
+7. **Jump** - Moves the playhead over to the other sequence.

-### Expander - Four Play-Heads
+### Expander - Four Playheads

 Like every sequencer in the Rainbows set, Ring has an expander.
 You can add the expander in the contextual menu.
-The expander creates four independent play-heads.
-When the expander is attached you will see the selected note ring is now broken up into for quadrants, one for each of the four play-heads.
+The expander creates four independent playheads.
+When the expander is attached you will see the selected note ring is now broken up into four quadrants, one for each of the four playheads.

-The `Clock` and `Reset` inputs on the main module drive all four-heads, but you can also use independently clock and reset inputs on the expander to drive each play-head at a different rates.
+The `Clock` and `Reset` inputs on the main module drive all four playheads, but you can also use independent clock and reset inputs on the expander to drive each playhead at a different rate.

-On Ring, the four-play heads automatically start on the four different sequences.
+On Ring, the four playheads automatically start on the four different sequences.

 ### Contextual Menu